 Effective school leadership is underpinned by various factors, I chose to pursue further study in Instructional Leadership as a means of ensuring that I could lead a school with clarity and knowledge that allowed me to focus on the complex demands of educational leadership.

-Q: What are you enjoying most about studying at the Melbourne Graduate School of Education?
+Q: What are you enjoying most about studying at the Faculty of Education?

-The opportunity to meet fellow students and network with others that are passionate and knowledgeable was a highlight of my time at MGSE, I established relationships that have allowed me to learn from others and develop my own skillset.
-The opportunity to be taught and mentored by some world-renowned academics and educational leaders made by time at MGSE both enjoyable and inspiring.
+The opportunity to meet fellow students and network with others that are passionate and knowledgeable was a highlight of my time at the Faculty of Education, I established relationships that have allowed me to learn from others and develop my own skillset.
+The opportunity to be taught and mentored by some world-renowned academics and educational leaders made my time both enjoyable and inspiring.

 Q: What’s the most valuable/rewarding aspect of your program?